[API] Consider X-Forwarded-For when setting Node ip_address on first ping

 b) assume something is wrong, return an error and reject the ping entirely

-#12 Updated by Tom Clegg about 4 years ago
+#12 Updated by Tom Clegg over 4 years ago

 "Ignore reported/discovered IP address if IP address is already known" is the existing behavior, right?
 I agree there are potential pitfalls with that approach, but changing it seems out of scope here.
 (Is there any particular reason to reconsider it now, other than that it's now being tested?)The current behavior does have some redeeming features, by the way: